Corpach Marina Loch Linnhe Fort William

-We are mindful of the setting of the marina, iconic both in terms of landscape and heritage, and it is our objective to deliver a project which will as far as possible be fit for that setting and wherever possible enhance it – such as our proposal to collaborate with Scottish Canals on the refurbishment of their existing buildings, rather than constructing new.
+We are mindful of the setting of the marina, iconic both in terms of landscape and heritage, and it is our objective to deliver a project which will be fit for that setting and wherever possible enhance it.
 This will be complemented by our vision of how the marina should operate in practice – as a centre for the enjoyment of the water, with workshop activities in the main being conducted elsewhere.

-As regards the wildlife in the environs of the bay, we shall be guided by the formal views of Scottish Natural Heritage.
-It is our intention to set the highest environmental standards in the development and operation of the marina, to that end we shall shortly be joining the British Marine Federation Scotland and pursuing their structured approach to this subject via “The Green Blue”.
+As regards the wildlife in the environs of the bay, we are guided by the formal views of Scottish Natural Heritage.
+It is our intention to set the highest environmental standards in the development and operation of the marina, to that end we have joined British Marine Scotland and will be pursuing their structured approval via “The Green Blue”initiative.